Near-Optimal Parameter Tuning of Level-1 QAOA for Ising Models: Theoretical Results

 This involves expressing \cref{bivar_poly_eqn} as standard polynomials and applying algorithms designed to find all roots of bivariate polynomials in polynomial time~\cite{emeliyanenko2012complexity, plestenjak2016roots}.
 Although these methods are more computationally intensive than Algorithm~\ref{subdivision_algorithm}, they illustrate that optimising QAOA$_1$ parameters need not be $\mathsf{NP}$-Hard under certain conditions, such as when $\gamma$ is effectively periodic in $[0, \pi]$ and the distribution of problem weights does not scale with the problem size.

-This stands in contrast to the results of Bittel et al.~\cite{bittel2021training}, who showed that optimising the parameters of VQAs, including QAOA, can be $\mathsf{NP}$-Hard in general.
-Specifically for QAOA, they prove two main results: first, that optimising QAOA$_1$ is $\mathsf{NP}$-Hard for arbitrary Hamiltonians with real weights, and second, that optimising QAOA$_n$ is $\mathsf{NP}$-Hard when $H_P$ has $n$ variables and integer weights.
-However, the assertion that QAOA$_1$ is $\mathsf{NP}$-Hard applies only to the worst-case scenarios---namely, when the landscape is non-periodic or when the weights grow with the problem size.
-In the average case, such as for QAOA$_1$ on Ising models with commensurable weights that do not scale with system size, the optimal angles can be determined in polynomial time.
-Consequently, these particular instances of QAOA$_1$ do not fall under the $\mathsf{NP}$-Hard regime identified by Bittel et al.~\cite{bittel2021training}.
+This stands in contrast to the results of Bittel et al.~\cite{bittel2021training}, who showed that optimising the parameters of VQAs, and QAOA in particular, is $\mathsf{NP}$-Hard.
+This hardness, however, is not a property of arbitrary Ising Hamiltonians; it is established through explicit reductions from MaxCut, in which carefully tailored problem instances are constructed so that an efficient parameter optimiser would necessarily solve an $\mathsf{NP}$-Hard problem.
+For QAOA$_1$, such instances fall into one of two regimes.
+The first is when the problem weights are incommensurable, rendering the expectation value along $\gamma$ non-periodic, so that no finite period can be exploited to confine the search to a bounded interval.
+The second is when the weights grow with the problem size: their single-layer reduction employs a spectrum spanning exponentially many orders of magnitude, which forces the maximum frequency of the cost landscape---and hence the sampling resolution required to reconstruct it---to scale exponentially, demanding exponential precision to resolve the global optimum.
+A related result shows that QAOA$_n$ remains $\mathsf{NP}$-Hard even for bounded integer weights, but only at the expense of a circuit depth that grows with the number of variables.
+Crucially, none of these worst-case regimes apply to the setting considered here.
+For QAOA$_1$ on Ising models with commensurable weights that do not scale exponentially with the system size, the expectation value along $\gamma$ is periodic on $[0,\pi]$ and bandlimited with a polynomially bounded maximum frequency, so that the optimal angles $(\gamma^*,\beta^*)$ can be determined in polynomial time.
+Consequently, these instances of QAOA$_1$ do not fall under the $\mathsf{NP}$-Hard regime identified by Bittel et al.~\cite{bittel2021training}.

-\subsubsection{Globally Optimal Parameters for Regular Graphs}
+\subsection{Globally Optimal Parameters for Regular Graphs}

 We present our final theoretical result: in large, dense, and heavily weighted Ising model instances, the globally optimal parameter $\gamma^* \in \mathbb{R}^+$ tends to concentrate near zero, often coinciding with the first local optimum.
 Consequently, we propose simplifying the optimisation process by performing gradient descent in the vicinity of zero to determine $\gamma^*$.
 This approach is motivated by empirical observations showing that the first local optimum near zero typically yields globally optimal parameters~\cite{shaydulin2023parameter, boulebnane2023peptide, brandhofer2022benchmarking}.